-Swale Borough Council is one of 12 districts, which together with Kent County Council and Medway Unitary Authority comprise the local authorities within Kent.
+We are one of 12 districts, which together with Kent County Council and Medway Unitary Authority comprise the local authorities within Kent.
 Local authorities are created by Acts of Parliament and their powers are determined by Parliament.

 Councils provide three types of service to their communities: